euaaron/pokedex/README.md

 ## What this app does

 An interactive Pokédex built with Vue 3 and Vite:
-- Loads the Kanto Pokédex and renders Pokémon as themed cards.
+- Loads the National Pokédex and renders Pokémon as themed cards.
 - Infinite scroll: shows items in batches and loads more as you reach the end.
 - Each card is color-themed from species color and shows the sprite and Dex number.
-- Plays the Pokémon cry on hover/focus with a global mute toggle.
+- Plays the Pokémon cry on click/focus with a global mute button.
-- Deployed to GitHub Pages via GitHub Actions.

 ## How to run